Winstonivory/CPSC-393-final-project-code/README.md

 Installation:** If running in Google Colab, these libraries are already pre-installed.
 If running locally, you can install them via terminal: pip install pandas numpy matplotlib seaborn scikit-learn **How to Run the Code**
-Download the heart_2020_cleaned.csv dataset and upload it to your Google Drive.
+Download the heart_2020_cleaned.csv dataset and upload it to your Google Drive, or on your device.
-Open the Jupyter Notebook in Google Colab.
+Open the Jupyter Notebook in Google Colab, or create a new file in VSCode or Cursor.
+Then mount the dataset, and make sure the model pulls it from where you stored it.
+From there run the model with the code pasted in.
+If there are any erros, it will most likely be the file isn't pulling the dataset from the right space.
-Run the first cell to mount your Google Drive to the Colab environment.
+For collab, Run the first cell to mount your Google Drive to the Colab environment.
 In the second cell, update the file_path variable to point to the exact location of the dataset in your Google Drive.
 Go to the top menu and select Runtime > Run all to execute the actual code.

 **Results & Methodology**
 1. Data Cleaning & Preprocessing: Before building our models, we thoroughly cleaned and preprocessed the data.
 This involved checking for missing values, removing over 18,000 duplicate rows to prevent train/test leakage, binary encoding our target variable (HeartDisease), and one-hot encoding 13 categorical features.
 We also applied standard scaling to our numerical features to prepare them for algorithms like Logistic Regression and KNN.